Biden promotes human rights as Modi says 'absolutely no space for discrimination' during state visit

 State visits typically are reserved for America's closest allies, but they also have been used in the past as a carrot to try to strengthen relationships with countries with which the United States has had complicated relationships.

-Modi's busy itinerary on Thursday also includes an address to Congress and a lavish White House state dinner.
+In prepared remarks obtained by The Associated Press, Modi planned to tell Congress that “our partnership augurs well for the future of democracy.”

+Without specifically naming China, Modi also addresses heightened tensions in the region, saying “dark clouds of coercion and confrontation are casting their shadow in the Indo Pacific.”

-Associated Press writers Lisa Mascaro and Fatima Hussein contributed to this report.
+Associated Press writers Lisa Mascaro, Fatima Hussein and Stephen Groves contributed to this report.

 Credit: AP